Keeping Data Private

 You should now be able to use your browser to log in to the guest book and post to it.
 Moreover, you should be able to open the guest book in two browsers simultaneously—maybe your browser and a real browser as well—and log in and post as two different users.

 Now that our browser supports cookies and uses them for logins, we need to make sure cookie data is safe from malicious actors.
-After all: the cookie is the browser’s identity, so if someone stole it, the server would think they are you.
+After all, the cookie is the browser’s identity, so if someone stole it, the server would think they are you.
 We need to prevent that.

 At one point, an attempt was made to “clean up” the cookie specification in RFC 2965, including human-readable cookie descriptions and cookies restricted to certain ports.
 This required introducing the Cookie2 and Set-Cookie2 headers; the new headers were not popular.
 They are now obsolete.

-Cross-site requests
+Cross-site Requests

-Cookies are site-specific, so one server shouldn’t be sent another server’s cookies.Well… Our connection isn’t encrypted, so an attacker could read it from an open Wifi connection.
-But another server couldn’t.Well… Another server could hijack our DNS and redirect our hostname to a different IP address, and then steal our cookies.
-Some ISPs support DNSSEC, which prevents this, but not all.Well… A state-level attacker could announce fradulent BGP routes, which would send even a correctly-retrieved IP address to the wrong physical computer.Security is very hard.
+Cookies are site-specific, so one server shouldn’t be sent another server’s cookies.Well… Our connection isn’t encrypted, so an attacker could read it from an open Wi-Fi connection.
+But another server couldn’t.
+Or how about this attack: another server could hijack our DNS and redirect our hostname to a different IP address, and then steal our cookies.
+Some internet service providers support DNSSEC, which prevents this, but not all.
+Or consider this attack: a state-level attacker could announce fradulent BGP (Border Gateway Protocol) routes, which would send even a correctly retrieved IP address to the wrong physical computer.
+(Security is very hard.)
 But if an attacker is clever, they might be able to get the server or the browser to help them steal cookie values.

 The easiest way for an attacker to steal your private data is to ask for it.
 Of course, there’s no API in the browser for a website to ask for another website’s cookies.
 But there is an API to make requests to another website.
 It’s called XMLHttpRequest.It’s a weird name!
 Why is XML capitalized but not Http?
 And it’s not restricted to XML!
 Ultimately, the naming is historical, dating back to Microsoft’s “Outlook Web Access” feature for Exchange Server 2000.